nikoescobal/Rails-Blog-App/README.md

 #### In this project, I designed my own online lifestyle publication with this [design](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version) as a reference.

 #### This sleek and modern website was built with a mobile-first approach, while applying fluid design principles.
 It is fully-responsive across all screen sizes - mobile, tablet, and desktop.
+Here, users can sign up, log in, write articles with multiple categories, and like other articles.

 #### The purpose of this project was to demonstrate mastery of Ruby and RoR fundamentals.
 It has the following features: